learn-co-curriculum/hs-intro-ruby-code-challenge-4/README.md

 Run `learn` to check your answer!

-<a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-4' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-4' title='Least Coins Challenge'>Least Coins Challenge</a> on Learn.co and start learning to code for free.</p>